Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Empirical application: Extinction risk assessment of the Japanese eel

 The Japanese eel (\textit{Anguilla japonica}) was listed as Endangered on the IUCN Red List of Threatened Species in 2014.
-Its population has declined substantially, and eel aquaculture continues to depend heavily on the capture of juvenile glass eels from the wild.
+Abundance indices suggest substantial declines, and eel aquaculture continues to rely heavily on wild-caught juvenile glass eels.
 This reliance has raised concerns about recruitment and long-term productivity.
-The IUCN currently classifies the Japanese eel as Endangered under Criterion~A, which is based solely on the magnitude of decline in abundance indices and geographic range.
-While such indicators highlight serious population loss, they do not directly quantify the probability of extinction.
-A more informative reassessment requires the application of Criterion~E, which incorporates stochastic modeling to estimate future extinction risk.
-Using carefully compiled time-series data and a probabilistic framework, I estimate finite-horizon extinction probabilities under Criterion~E to more accurately assess threat severity and inform conservation strategies.
+The IUCN currently classifies the Japanese eel as Endangered under Criterion~A, based on population reduction inferred from abundance indices and exploitation.
+While such indicators highlight serious population loss, they do not directly estimate the probability of extinction.
+A more informative reassessment requires the application of Criterion~E, which uses quantitative analysis to estimate future extinction risk.
+Using carefully compiled time-series data and a probabilistic framework with CIs, I estimate finite-horizon extinction probabilities under Criterion~E to assess threat severity and inform conservation strategies.

-To evaluate extinction risk under Criterion~E, I analyzed three complementary time-series indices representing different life stages: glass eel catches from Shizuoka Prefecture, national elver catches in inland waters, and national yellow and silver eel catches (Fig.~\ref{fig:eel_harvest}).
-If a stable age distribution can be assumed \citep[e.g.,][]{caswell2001matrix}, interannual fluctuations should be similar among stages, so each series is informative for assessing overall extinction risk.
-This assessment adopts a precautionary approach: because the total population is much larger than the numbers represented in local catch records, the analysis was based on local data to obtain a conservative estimate of extinction risk, defined here as avoiding underestimation of the true risk.
-If extinction risk is low even for small local populations, the overall risk for the species should be even lower.
-Data sources, methodological details, and further justification are provided in Appendix~\ref{appendix:eel_harvest}, and the generation-time calculation with Criterion E thresholds is given in Appendix~\ref{appendix:generation_time}.

-The extinction risk estimates for the Japanese eel, derived from fishery data and the statistical methods developed in this study, do not support classification as Critically Endangered (CR) or Endangered (EN) at any life stage (Table~\ref{tab:estimates}).
-For the CR and EN time frames, the estimated probabilities were small and the CIs narrow, indicating confidence in a low probability of extinction by the corresponding time horizons.
-Although point estimates also fell below the Vulnerable (VU) threshold, some CIs were comparatively wide, leaving VU classification inconclusive and highlighting the need for additional data.